 Project/Program/Portfolio Management Office

-Whatever you call your PMO, it is crucial in implementing robust and sustainable risk management practices.
+Whatever you call your PMO, it is crucial in implementing robust and sustainable project risk management practices.
 There isn’t any point spending time reviewing and choosing systems that work for your business only to find that in six months the PMO is doing something else.
 As the PMO is the hub of project activity, the team there need to be supportive of the idea and have the skills to follow through and support others using the methods and tools.

-The whole organization should be aligned to the risk management approaches you implement and on a day-to-day basis, this starts with the PMO.
+The whole organization should be aligned to the project risk management approaches you implement and on a day-to-day basis, this starts with the PMO.

 Project and Program Managers

-The project and program managers in your organization are the ones responsible for following the risk management processes, once they are in place, and doing the work to ensure that project risk is managed and escalated appropriately.
+The project and program managers in your organization are the ones responsible for following the project risk management processes, once they are in place, and doing the work to ensure that project risk is managed and escalated appropriately.
 They will live and breathe the process, using it on their projects every day.

-You may choose to involve them in how the risk management processes are set up and implemented in your business.
+You may choose to involve them in how the project risk management processes are set up and implemented in your business.
 As they will be the ones using the tools and techniques most often, they will have useful feedback on what fits best with the other project management processes they use and how they work.
 This will enable your implementation team to tailor your approach so that it is truly ‘right-sized’ for your business.
-Too much bureaucracy, or not enough control, will see your risk management efforts falter as they won’t naturally fit into your organizational culture or approach to doing work.
+Too much bureaucracy, or not enough control, will see your risk project management efforts falter as they won’t naturally fit into your organizational culture or approach to doing work.